 Kentucky's major industries and their respective supply chains are vital drivers of Kentucky's economy.
 Supply chains are the pathways on which raw materials and production component parts move from their original sources to a production facility, warehouse, retail outlet, and end consumer.
 Kentucky industries rely on an efficient freight transportation system to meet these needs.
 This analysis will identify infrastructure crucial to Kentucky's economic future, including critical intermodal connectivity points.
 Often, these points are where most efficiency is gained or lost during transport.
-The analysis comprising this chapter was constructed using existing information and expertise including the KTC/KYTC Freight Generator Database, Freight Analysis Framework (FAF), and analysis completed by the Institute of Trade and Transportation Studies (ITTS).
+The analysis comprising this section was constructed using existing information and expertise including the KYTC Major Freight Users Inventory (MFUI), Freight Analysis Framework (FAF), and analysis completed by the Institute of Trade and Transportation Studies (ITTS).

-5.1 HISTORY
+5.1.
+History

-Kentucky's economy has always been closely intertwined with its freight transportation system, beginning with the steamboat in the 1800s.
+Kentucky's economy has always been closely intertwined with its freight transportation system, beginning with the steamboat in the 1800's.
 While this provided many opportunities for riverside settlements, it left inland towns largely unconnected.
 During the Industrial Revolution, short line railroads began to connect many of these smaller communities, which provided major economic development opportunities for Kentucky.
 The success of the railroads allowed for the rapid expansion of the coal industry.
-Figure 5-1 illustrates Kentucky's roadway system in 1939.
+A century later, Kentucky is strategically located less than one-and-a-half day's truck drive from most of the nation's eastern and central manufacturing centers, as shown in Figure 5-1.
+While Kentucky's geography provides many economic advantages, it also presents challenges with mountainous terrain, karst areas, and areas prone to flooding.

-Figure 5-1: 1939 Kentucky Road Map
+Figure 5-1.
+Kentucky's Multimodal Transportation Capabilities